On this page:

 The scope should be informed by professional heritage advice.
 It should include:

 - a conservation methodology

-- documentation to guide the works, such as a conservation works plan, conservation management plan, or condition report
+- for physical works: documentation to guide the works, such as a conservation works plan, conservation management plan, or condition report

-Successful projects must be completed within financial years.
+Successful projects must be completed within two financial years.

 Seek a permit or a permit exemption from Heritage Victoria.
 While a heritage permit or permit exemption is not required to submit your application, it is recommended.
 This demonstrates your project is consistent with good heritage practice.
 It is also more likely to meet timeframes for completion.